mvazquezc/openshift-operators-first-look/docs/02-controllers.md

 ## Controller Components

-* There are two main components of a controller: Informer/SharedInformer and Workerqueue.
+* There are two main components of a controller: `Informer/SharedInformer` and `Workerqueue`.

 * **Informer**